QuTech-Delft/OpenQL/docs/mapping.rst

 With the options, also the effects that they have on the function of the mapper are described.

 The options and function are described in the order of their virtual encountering by a particular gate that is mapped.
-Please remember that the heuristic essentially performs a linear scan over the gates of the circuit to map and transform the gates.
+Please remember that the heuristic essentially performs a linear scan over the gates of the circuit to route the qubits, map and transform the gates.

 Initialization and configuration
 """"""""""""""""""""""""""""""""""""